lykkelig/Group6_Final_Project/README.md

 The accuracy scores after hyperparameter tuning are shown below.
 - Logistic Regression
-    - Accuracy Score: 90.816%
+    - Accuracy Score: 89.796%

 - Random Forest Classifier
-    - Accuracy Score: 87.075%
+    - Accuracy Score: 86.735%

 - Support Vector Machine
-    - Accuracy Score: 85.714%
+    - Accuracy Score: 89.116%

 - XG Boost
     - Accuracy Score: 87.755%

 - Naïve Bayes
-    - Accuracy Score: 70.408%
+    - Accuracy Score: 62.585%

-Based on the accuracy scores, the Logistic Regression model was selected, with an accuracy score of 90.8%
+There are many options that can be tried with hyperparameter tuning.
+We experimented with a number of options but none improved the model accuracy.
+The final model, which gives the most accurate results is linear regression with an accuracy of 89.8%.

 **Feature Selection**

 Feature importances were also explored.
 The top ten features for the logistic regression model are shown below

-1. OverTime_Yes
+1. YearsAtCompany
-2. PerformanceRating
+2. YearsSinceLastPromotion
-3. BusinessTravel_Travel_Frequently
+3. NumCompaniesWorked
-4. JobRole_Laboratory Technician
+4. OverTime_Yes
-5. MaritalStatus_Single
+5. DistanceFromHome
 6. EducationField_Technical Degree
-7. JobRole_Sales Representative
+7. BusinessTravel_Travel_Frequently
-8. Gender_Male
+8. JobRole_Laboratory Technician
-9. Department_Sales
+9. MaritalStatus_Single
-10. EducationField_Marketing
+10. EducationField_Technical Degree